 An encroachment permit is required if a private side sewer (lateral) repair involves digging in a street or other public right-of-way.
 You can obtain an encroachment permit from the agency that maintains the street, which in most cases is your town or city.
 Call your local Public Works Department for more information.

 The District repairs private sewer lateral connections to sewer pipelines that are broken by private contractors or utilities (MMWD, PG&E, Public Works, etc.).
 The contractor or utility is responsible for notifying the District immediately.
 Residents should call the District at 415-259-2949.
 It is important that you are prepared to provide the address or location, pipe size, length of broken pipe, and pipe material so +the dispatched crew will have the proper supplies to repair the pipe.

 There are three distinct types of sewer/stormwater structures that may call for three different responses:

 If you are not using your household water outlets, there may be a problem in the public sewer main.
 Call the District’s 24-hour customer help line at 415-259-2949 to request service.
 If your household water outlets are being used, turn them off to stop the running water.
 This indicates a possible problem in your side sewer (lateral).
 You’ll need to call a plumbing company as the district is only responsible for public sewer pipes.

-If the overflow is constant, remove the cap on the cleanout or overflow device (if present) located outside the building.
+If the overflow is constant, remove the cap on the clean-out or overflow device (if available) located outside the building.
 Use towels, sheets, rags, etc. to keep the sewage from spreading and damaging other parts of the house.